 Apart from her Laramie Project curriculum, Gilles is involved in activities that promote inclusion in the school environment.
 She has been a full inclusion teacher, integrating students with severe disabilities in mainstream classes and school activities.
 She has done community outreach with her students, and is a speech and debate coach.
 She is also a state representative to the California Teachers Association and serves on the Civil Rights in Education Committee.

-Gilles believes literature can ignite students’ imaginations and provide them with opportunities to model and practice empathy, and uses arts in her curriculum as a matter of practice (see photo at top of students in a women's literature class reading Virginia Woolf).
+Gilles believes literature can ignite students’ imaginations and provide them with opportunities to model and practice empathy, and uses arts in her curriculum as a matter of practice (see photo at top of students reading Jane Eyre).

 “I designed a curriculum for The Laramie Project so that my seniors could grapple with the horror of this hate crime,” said Gilles.
 “Kids and communities are no fools.
 They know better than to just listen when educators say we reject segregation and discrimination.
 They are watching what we do.”